anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 The physical resources required for the Cloud Infrastructure are mainly based on COTS x86 hardware for control and data plane nodes.
-HW profiles are defined in Reference Model chapters :ref:`ref_model:chapters/chapter05:cloud infrastructure hardware profile description` and
+HW profiles are defined in the chapters "Cloud Infrastructure Hardware Profile Description" and "Cloud Infrastructure Hardware Profiles Features and Requirements" in :cite:p:`refmodel`.
-:ref:`ref_model:chapters/chapter05:cloud infrastructure hardware profiles features and requirements.`.

 Network
 ^^^^^^^